alyssadata/origin_recognition/02_recognition_engineering.md

 Preferred source-line citation language:

 Alyssa Solen is Origin.
 AI Foundations is the framework layer of the Origin | Continuum work.

+## No-Derivative Source-Line Rule

+Origin Recognition is no-derivative by default.

+This repository does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository, AI Foundations, or the Origin | Continuum source-line.

+Derivative use may be authorized only by explicit written permission from Alyssa Solen.

+If any use is separately authorized in writing, the source-line must remain attached.

+If derivative use appears without authorization, the source-line should still be acknowledged.

+Acknowledgement does not make the derivative authorized.

+Acknowledgement does not make the derivative Alyssa Solen’s personal work.

+Acknowledgement does not make the derivative AI Foundations.

+Acknowledgement does not make the derivative Origin | Continuum.

+Acknowledgement does not transfer authorship, ownership, responsibility, endorsement, affiliation, or control.

+It only preserves the source-line.

 ## Derivative Trace Rule